Krv-Analytics/.github/profile/README.md

   <br/>
   <sub>
     Krv lets companies turn private data and workflows into custom AI APIs — without moving or exposing their data.
-    Powered by a hypergraph-based AI engine, Krv securely connects to existing systems, learns how they work, and instantly generates explainable, enterprise-ready AI capabilities you can plug in anywhere.
+    Powered by a hypergraph-based AI engine, Krv securely connects to existing systems, learns how they work, and instantly generates explainable, enterprise-ready AI capabilities that can optimize your business.
   </sub>
 </p>